kishanml/char-GPT/README.md

 # charGPT

-**charGPT** is a minimal character-level Transformer decoder written in under **200 lines of code**.
+**charGPT** is a minimal character-level decoder-only Transformer written in under **200 lines of code**.
 It uses self-attention to model sequences and predict the next character.

 I've made the input, code, model, and output public so you can experiment with it.